 That’s precisely what we have to do with the thousands of airline operations KPIs: Assessing the relevance of each KPI’s value.
-That means you need thresholds, target, or comparison values in order to assess each KPI value and attach relevance to it.
-And of course, this all has to happen automatically — on the fly.
+Of course, that means you need thresholds, target, or comparison values to assess each KPI value and attach relevance to it.
+And, of course, this all has to happen automatically — on the fly.

 2 – Get rid of your traditional KPI dashboards

 Dashboards are perfect for monitoring a fixed set of high-level KPIs.
-But as soon as your starting to monitor a whole bunch of airline operations KPIs, this concept comes to an end.
-Again, take a look at social networks, for example, Facebook, Twitter, Instagram, etc. They are using feed-based approaches: A (endless) list of content posts you can scroll through.
-Combined with the above, you can show the KPI with the most important relevance on top of a feed.
+But as soon as you start tracking many airline operations KPIs, this concept comes to an end.
+So again, take a look at social networks, for example, Facebook, Twitter, Instagram, etc. They are using feed-based approaches: A (endless) list of content posts you can scroll through.
+For example, you can show the KPI with the essential relevance on top of a feed with the above.

 3 – Use push-notifications